raulsenaferreira/SiMOOD/README.md

-In this repository there are scripts to execute and record reproducible and configurable scenarios with [CARLA](https://github.com/carla-simulator/carla) using [ScenarioRunner](https://github.com/carla-simulator/scenario_runner/).
+## QUICK Setup

-# Serving a YOLOV4 Model Via IPC
+1. Install CARLA.
+The scenario generator has been tested with version 0.9.11

-Makes a model available to, e.g., CARLA, by serving it via an IPC endpoint.
+2. Clone this repository into the PythonAPI directory of your CARLA installation

-## Installation
+3. Create a new virtual environment and install dependencies with `pip install -r requirements`.
+It has been tested with Python 3.7 and 3.8

-1. Create a new virtual environment and install dependencies with `pip install -r requirements`
+4. Install CARLA's python package via the provided .egg file `easy_install ../carla/dist/carla-0.9.11-py3.7-linux-x86_64.egg`.
+If you use another Python version maybe you have to build the package yourself from CARLA's sources

-PYTHONPATH=PYTHONPATH:/opt/carla-simulator/PythonAPI/carla/ ../collab_laas/v_env/bin/python src/scenario_executor.py -h
+5. Execute this line to correctly set your python path and test if you can execute the scenario_executor script (if it show some options on your terminal it means that is OK):

-## Usage
+PYTHONPATH=PYTHONPATH:/opt/carla-simulator/PythonAPI/carla/ ../collab_laas/VENV/bin/python src/scenario_executor.py -h

-1. See `carla-scenario-generation/example_scenarios/object_detector_integration_demo.sh` and `carla-scenario-generation/scenario_executor.py` for the usage
+6. execute the main file using the OOD perturbations and levels that were outputted from the evolutionary step [to execute the evolutionary step, please go to the folder src/evolutionary_step].

 ## Usage